slate2b/pim_automation/pim_data_cleanup/README.md

-# pim_automation
+# PIM Data Cleanup Automation Program
-A collection of python scripts using Selenium WebDriver to automate several tasks in a web-based product information management (PIM) system.
+A program built using Selenium WebDriver in Python to automate data cleanup activities which must be performed through the web-based UI of a product information management (PIM) system.